ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 ## Purpose/Scope of this Policy

 The purpose of this policy is to ensure the security of the Organization's information.
-To do this
+To do the following:
--  Ensure Availability
-   Ensure that the information is available for Users.
+-  Ensure Availability, Ensure that the information is available for Users.
--  Preserve Integrity
-   Protect the information from unauthorised or accidental modification.
+-  Preserve Integrity, Protect the information from unauthorised or accidental modification.
--  Preserve Confidentiality
-   Protect assets against unauthorised disclosure.
+-  Preserve Confidentiality, Protect assets against unauthorised disclosure.

 The purpose of this policy is also to ensure the proper use of the Organization’s